CSU Long Beach (Master's)

 I got very good evaluations from my students, and I put in extra time to help them with their regular course assignments (even though that wasn't required).
 I also got the outstanding TA award from the AAPT (American Association of Physics Teachers).

 I am proficient in math up to calculus, differential equations, and linear algebra, and in physics up to graduate level.
 Since my B.S. is in chemistry, I can also tutor chemistry.
 I have a B.S. in chemistry from UC Irvine, after which I worked in the pharmaceutical industry for a few years.
 I then decided that teaching would be a more fulfilling career, so I went back to school for an M.S. in physics.
-I
+I just finished my degree, and I was also a TA for lab classes during my time as a graduate student.

 Really great tutor!
 I only met with Eren once for a "crash course" chemistry intensive.
 I called him at 6:40 pm on Sunday evening and he showed up where I was studying in 20 minutes!
 He was not only available at the drop of a hat, he stayed with me until late hours until I felt comfortable with the material.
 Thanks to Eren, I passed general chemistry (CHEM 111A/111B) at Long Beach State!
 The final exam was a national standardized ACS exam, and was very very challenging.
 Without the crucial 5 hours I spent with Eren, I do not believe I would have passed, however I got a score 12% HIGHER than the class average.
 He was energetic, exciting, and funny.
 Gave me high fives & would get excited with me when I would get a question right - probably one of the only times I ever smiled while studying chemistry.
 He KNOWS chemistry, and rarely would have to refer to the book to refresh his understanding.
 He would even formulate new, more challenging questions with similar principles to test our knowledge.
 (One question he thought of was even on my test!!)
 All around, A+ tutor.
 I strongly recommend.